+the scene

 heavy objects without having to worry about throwing out your back,

-about the powers themselves (I’d be Magneto, by the way), but
+the powers themselves (I’d be Magneto, by the way), but instead

-instead it’s about the fact they’ve have chosen to use
+it’s about the fact they’ve have chosen to use those powers for

-those powers for good.
-The conscious decision to use your
+good.
+The conscious decision to use your abilities, whatever they

-problems within, the powerful folks that inhabit them should aspire
+powerful folks that inhabit them should aspire to transcend and

-to transcend and lead by example.
-Captain America: The Winter
+lead by example.
+Captain America: The Winter Soldier may

 Some of these super slices of fiction (Batman, Daredevil,